The command-line on Bianca¶

 On a clean terminal, try typing cd

-and then dragging a folder from the GUI to the terminal.
+and then drag a folder from the GUI to the terminal.

 It types the absolute path for you!